Thomas C Wood

 Conservation Studies

-Dr. Wood's research interests are in conservation biology, reproductive physiology, ecology and education.
+Dr. Wood has extensive experience advancing faculty interests in the faculty senate and has served on committees at all levels of the University.
+Dr. Wood's research interests are in interdisciplinary education, traditional ecological knowledge, conservation biology, ecology, and education.
 He advises graduate students and undergraduate students involved in many projects ranging from biodiversity monitoring to education reform.

 Dr. Wood has co-developed many interdisciplinary, team-taught, learning community courses focused on science and civic engagement.
 His course “Mysteries of Migration, Consequences for Conservation” was selected as a national model course for science education reform in 2000.

 He serves as the Dive Control Officer of the George Mason chapter of the American Academy of Underwater Scientists and directs the scientific diving training program at Mason.
-He is recipient of the George Mason University Excellence in Teaching Award and frequently represents the University at national education meetings.
+Dr. Wood enjoys introducing people to the natural world.

 Current Research

-Environmental DNA for amphibians
+Environmental DNA analysis for Amphibians

-Evolution of North American swans
+Evolution of North American Swans

 Outdoor science education